 Me: You’re not supposed to know that yet!
 Oh, I give up.

-Sue: I can hear somebody typing…
+Sue: I can hear someone typing…

-Me: That’s just Dudley Simpson’s music.
+Me: That’s Dudley Simpson’s music, love.

-Suddenly, a plesiosaur attacks the ship!
+And then a plesiosaur attacks the ship!

 Sue: Ooh, is that the Loch Ness Monster?